USS Klickitat (AOG-64)

 At New York on 3 April 1950.

 Note the unusual shape of the front of the after superstructure.
-While the ship was in civilian hands between 1946 and 1948 her streamlined dummy smokestack was converted to a deckhouse with a short stack at the after end.
+While the ship was in civilian hands between 1946 and 1948 her streamlined dummy smokestack was reshaped with a flat top and a small funnel was added at its after end to raise the diesel exhausts located there.

 |